-Could Biodiversity Enhancement Revolutionize the Hospitality Industry?
+Could Biodiversity Enhancement Revolutionise the Hospitality Industry?

 Data suggests that 75% of the planet's surface has been significantly altered by humans, resulting in a decline in biodiversity that is steering towards an ecological crisis.
 The hospitality industry has some responsibility for a significant portion of this damage, as 80% of all goods and services in the travel and tourism sector depend on nature (World Travel & Tourism Council, 2022).
 However, being accountable could also present an opportunity for the industry to innovate, revolutionize, and achieve longer-term fiscal security.